Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 Remote Mains Switches Hardware Setup
 ====================================

 This kit includes two remote control mains switches.
-So this example describes how to hack the included remote control.
-There are many other remote control mains switches with similar or identical remote controls on the market, so you can most likely use this description for these, too.
+This example describes how to hack the included remote control.
+There are many other remote control mains switches with similar or identical remote controls on the market.
+You can most likely use this description for these, too.

 Most remote controls for remote control mains switches are equipped with an IC called HX2262.
 Basically it has six different inputs: Two to define if it is an